 It is important not to overlook the regional planning commission or professional planners who are part of local government.
 They should be kept informed of library goals and reminded to include library service in the community’s plans at every possible opportunity.

-- Local resources include library staff, community leaders, Friends of the Library, the library’s foundation, counties, municipalities, schools, regional planning agencies, colleges, and universities with information to share.
+- Local resources, including library staff, community leaders, Friends of the Library, the library’s foundation, counties, municipalities, schools, regional planning agencies, colleges, and universities with information to share.

-- Community cooperation includes attending public meetings and listening to community needs; making presentations to organized groups; preparing exhibits and displays in the library and other locations.
+- Community cooperation, such as attending public meetings and listening to community needs; making presentations to organized groups; and preparing exhibits and displays in the library and other locations.

 Planning Process Elements